pranshu05/Elpha/README.md

 node .
 ```

-You can also use nodemone to run
+You can also use nodemone to run....
-name the cript commands in package.json
+name the script commands in package.json
 ```sh
 "start": "nodemon something"
 ```